 If you cold call, make sure you are targeting the right type of customers, delivering the right message and delivering that message clearly and succinctly.

-The problem is that many sales reps don't consider their customer's schedule and make calls around their schedule.
-If I were to guess, I'd say that the fewest number of cold calls are made during lunch time.
+The problem is many sales reps don't consider their customer's schedule and make calls around their schedule.
+The fewest number of cold calls are made during lunch time.
 Why?
-Because we sales reps need to eat!
+Because sales reps need to eat!

-The best times to cold call are in the morning and after normal business hours.
+Therefore, the best times to cold call are early in the morning and after normal business hours.